JumpiiX/Whitespace/README.md

 # Whitespace Programs

-This repository contains two programs written in Whitespace: a "Hello World" program and a simple calculator.
+This repository contains a "Hello World" program written in Whitespace

 ## Description